1 / Some info about Howrse

 - Location of Equestrian Center: skills increase twice as fast during rides if the location of the Equestrian Center corresponds to the type of ride your horse goes on.

-Remember to check the profile for the center in which you want to register your horse in order to avoid nasty surprises, as you will not be able to cancel the horse's board there.
-The horse will remain there for the number of days you have paid for.
-There is one exception: when players buy a horse whose board is already reserved, they can cancel it during the 7 days following purchase.
+Remember to check the profile page for the center where you want to board your horse to avoid any surprises, as you won't be able to cancel the horse's board there.
+The horse will stay there for the number of days you have paid for.
+There is one exception: when players buy a horse whose board has already been booked in, they can cancel it during the 7 days following purchase.

 > 2.2 - Feeding your horse